-Located on the Hvítá River, Gullfoss is one of the most beautiful and iconic waterfalls in Iceland.
-This landmark is our final stop on the Golden Circle, and we were totally impressed by its beauty.
+Located on the Hvítá River, Gullfoss is one of Iceland’s most beautiful and iconic waterfalls.
+This landmark is our final stop on the Golden Circle, and we were impressed by its beauty.

 Before planning your trip, check out our Gullfoss travel guide for useful information and tips for an enjoyable experience.